rybodiddly/Archaeology-Application-Work-Experience-Uploader/README.md

 Note: The above Artifiact Management Experience options were taken from the online application Instructions.
 The downloadable pdf detailing the application instructions suggested a more robust / nuanced level of detail regarding your activities.
-Use the above list as a baseline, but it is in your best interest to use extrapolate on your activites / methodologies to strengthen your application.
+Use the above list as a baseline, but it is in your best interest to extrapolate on your activites / methodologies to strengthen your application.
 ```